-- Difficult to give a full definition. - Instead a list of a few distinguishing features:

-1. Clarifying the most basic and important concepts with which we understand ourselves and the world.

-- Examples: "cause," "number," "time," "probability," "truth," "reason," "beauty," "possibility," "knowledge," "good," and "person." - 2.
+- Difficult to give a full definition. - Instead a list of a few distinguishing features: - 1.
+Clarifying the most basic and important concepts with which we understand ourselves and the world. - Examples: "cause," "number," "time," "probability," "truth," "reason," "beauty," "possibility," "knowledge," "good," and "person." - 2.
 Justifying our most basic and important beliefs and actions. - Examples: Are we justified in believing that there is an external world, a world of persisting physical objects, beyond our own minds?
 If someone doesn't care about morality, is he justified?
-Should he care about morality? - Not the same as describing, predicting, or explaining beliefs and actions.

-3. Understanding, and possibly resolving, paradoxes.
-A paradox is a pair of claims that, on the one hand, seem plausible, but that, on the other hand, seem to contradict one another.

-- Example: Since our bodies are physical objects, how our bodies move is determined by physical causes, over which we have no control.
-We also hold one another responsible for our actions.
-How can we be responsible for our actions, if how our bodies move is determined by physical causes, over which we have no control? - Example: We know things not only about our own minds, but also about the world around us.
+Should he care about morality? - Not the same as describing, predicting, or explaining beliefs and actions. - 3.
+Understanding, and possibly resolving, paradoxes.
+A paradox is a pair of claims that, on the one hand, seem plausible, but that, on the other hand, seem to contradict one another. - Example: When you do something, this is because certain neurons fired in your brain.
+The firing of these neurons is a physical event, which must have some earlier physical cause.
+And this cause must in turn have some still earlier physical cause.
+And so on.
+So whenever you act, your action is the effect of physical causes over which, ultimately, you have no control.
+But how can we be responsible for our actions, if whatever we do is ultimately the cause of physical events over which we have no control? - Example: We know things not only about our own minds, but also about the world around us.
 However, all of that knowledge results from our perceptual experiences.
 If we were in the Matrix, we might have the same perceptual experiences, but not know anything about the world around us.
 How can we know that we are not in the Matrix?
 And if we can't know this, then how can we know anything about the world around us?